 When a plane has reached the end of its lifecycle, its owner usually first considers the trade-off between direct resale and dismantling & recycling.
 Plane owners will also categorize parts according to whether they can be reused or not.
 Such components are then subsequently reused or dismantled and recycled.
 Raw materials and dismantled parts remain the property of the original owner.

 Specialized aircraft end-of-life companies also store reusable spare parts for aircraft owners, maintaining them as necessary.
 Depending on the owner’s request, these specialized companies can also act as brokers to maximize revenue from recovered parts.

-Removed aircraft parts are also placed in inventory, recertified and returned to the market in different conditions: as removed, overhauled, serviceable and repaired.
+Removed parts are also placed in inventory, recertified and returned to the market in different conditions: as removed, overhauled, serviceable and repaired.
 Engines, avionics, flight control systems, engine control systems, thrust reversers, hydraulic systems, landing gear, safety equipment, wheels, brakes, pumps, and electric motors are commonly reused in other aircraft today.

-Taking apart an entire aircraft, sorting all the components by type and reprocessing them is an art in itself.
+Taking apart an entire plane, sorting all the components by type and reprocessing them is an art in itself.
 Dismantling engines and landing gear for spare parts, for instance, must be done professionally.
 Following that, all pollutants from hydraulic lines must be removed, such as extinguishing agents, kerosene, and oils.

-With so much of the focus of the aviation industry on manufacturing new aircraft and maintaining or repairing existing aircraft, it can be easy to forget about an aircraft’s end-of-life and what happens when a plane is decommissioned.
+With so much of the focus of the aviation industry on manufacturing new plane and maintaining or repairing existing aircraft, it can be easy to forget about an its end-of-life and what happens when a plane is decommissioned.
 With the rise of “green aviation” practices, aircraft recycling has become an increasingly important part of retiring an airplane.